Welcome To Our Lady of Loreto

 International Airport in 1963, one month after

-the assassination of President John F. Kennedy.
+the assassination of President Kennedy.

 Rockaway Playland